This page covers how to build a program with Bazel, build command syntax, and target pattern syntax.

 used in, say, a genrule—and these must be built to run on your workstation.
 Thus

-we can identify two configurations: the host configuration, which is used
+we can identify two configurations: the exec configuration, which is used

 for building tools that run during the build, and the target configuration